The children behind the programme

 After receiving an invitation, families typically undergo a needs determination process to assess the child's support requirements.
 This determines the funding tier (low, moderate, or high needs) and the corresponding annual budget amount ($6,600 to $65,000).
 Families then select providers and begin accessing funded services.

-Registration is the initial step — it puts your child in the OAP system and establishes their place in the queue.
+Registration is the initial step, it puts your child in the OAP system and establishes their place in the queue.
 An invitation is when the program notifies you that your child can move forward to access a specific service stream.
 The gap between registration and invitation is where most of the wait occurs.

 Find your next step

-Step-by-step guide to OAP registration, interim therapy options, and what to expect during the wait.
+A plain guide to OAP registration, interim therapy options, and what to expect during the wait.

 Estimate your wait time, find funded interim services near you, and track your OAP status.